-Book a 3-day, 2-night Land to Sea Culinary Immersion Package, led by Executive Chef Bernard Ibarra.
+Book a three-day, two-night Land to Sea Culinary Immersion Package, led by Executive Chef Bernard Ibarra.
 You'll set out on a whale-watching picnic, complete with sea beans to nibble (sea beans are seeds and fruits that drift in the ocean), then travel to Catalina View Gardens to pick fresh produce, discuss seasonings, see honeybee hives and have a cooking lesson.
 Packages are designed for couples and include a choice of a sea salt or cheese making workshop; a pastry and liquor pairing; a “Farm-to-Terranea” lunch from the Catalina kitchen and dinner with wine.

 Casey Figlewicz / Terranea Resort